Intro

 <map>

 It’s not secure; you can easily see all data stored in shared preferences.
-For example, how it will look if you stored the same data in encrypted shared preferences:
+This is how it will look if you store the same data in Encrypted Shared Preferences:

 <?xml version=’1.0’ encoding=’utf-8’ standalone=’yes’ ?><map>